filesender/filesender/docs/v2.0/install/index.md

 * **NOTE**: It's outside the scope of this document to explain how to configure an authentication backend.
 The software has built-in support for [SAML](https://simplesamlphp.org/docs/stable/ldap:ldap), [LDAP](https://simplesamlphp.org/docs/stable/ldap:ldap), [Radius](https://simplesamlphp.org/docs/stable/radius:radius) and [many more](https://simplesamlphp.org/docs/stable/simplesamlphp-idp#section_2).

+There is also [some information](../faq/#SimpleSAMLphp-for-local-users-for-small-scale-setup-or-testing) if you would prefer to setup some username and passwords for local authentication for development and testing.

 # Step 4-apache - Configure Apache

 Create a configuration file for FileSender.
 This file is located in one of these locations: